mongo-express/mongo-express/README.md

 ## Development

-To test or develop with the latest version you can install using this git repository:
+To test or develop with the latest version (_master_ branch) you can install using this git repository:

-    npm i mongo-express@git+https://github.com/mongo-express/mongo-express.git#master
+    npm i mongo-express@github:mongo-express/mongo-express
+    OR
+    yarn add mongo-express@github:mongo-express/mongo-express
+    OR
+    pnpm add mongo-express@github:mongo-express/mongo-express

 Copy config.default.js to config.js and edit the default property to fit your local environment

 **Run the development build using:**

     npm run start-dev
+    OR
+    yarn start-dev
+    OR
+    pnpm run start-dev

-## Usage (npm / CLI)
+## Usage (npm / yarn / pnpm / CLI)

 _mongo-express_ requires Node.js v4 or higher.

 **To install:**

-    npm install -g mongo-express
+    npm i -g mongo-express
+    OR
+    yarn add -g mongo-express
+    OR
+    pnpm add -g mongo-express

 Or if you want to install a non-global copy:

-    npm install mongo-express
+    npm i mongo-express
+    OR
+    yarn add mongo-express
+    OR
+    pnpm add mongo-express

 By default `config.default.js` is used where the basic access authentication is `admin`:`pass`.
 This is obviously not safe, and there are warnings in the console.